U

 B. 1917, Onitsha, Nigeria.
 D. 1994

 There is a painting that hung on the wall of every middle-class home in eastern Nigeria for a generation — a portrait of a Yoruba princess, serene and regal against a field of warm gold.
 Enwonwu painted Tutu in 1973, three years after the end of the Biafran War, as a deliberate act of reconciliation: an Igbo artist painting a Yoruba noblewoman at the precise moment the country needed to remember what it held in common.
-Born in Onitsha in 1917, trained at the Slade School of Fine Art in London, he returned to Nigeria to become arguably the most influential African artist of the twentieth century.
+Born in Onitsha in 1917 into a family of traditional sculptors, he trained at the Slade School of Fine Art in London — the institution that also shaped a generation of British modernists — returning to Nigeria to become arguably the most influential African artist of the twentieth century.
 He sculpted a bronze portrait of Queen Elizabeth II in 1956 — the first African artist commissioned by the Crown — and his Anyanwu stands permanently at the United Nations headquarters in New York.
 A version of Tutu sold at Bonhams for £1.2 million in 2018, setting a record for modern Nigerian art.

 SELECTED WORKS